vacary/flowsinnetworks/network_viz/README.txt

 To test this version:

-- Create a folder examples/:
+- Create a folder projects/:

-~ $ mkdir examples
+~ $ mkdir projects

 - Create a new project in the examples/ folder with the instruction: